 DISCUSSION:

 Surface markers are commonly used to label and purify specific cell types in vitro and in vivo17,18.
 Discovery of surface markers contributes greatly to regenerative medicine and stem cell researches by providing molecular tools to selectively enrich a stem cell population from normal or pathological tissues and culture dishes, offering a purified cell resource for clinical use or study of biological properties.
 However, progress in developing surface markers for neural stem cell research has been slow due to the difficulty in isolating stem cells from primary tissues.
 The protocol described here is based on a simplified in vitro platform.
 By comparing primary NSPCs expanded by an endothelial co-culture to a differentiating neural culture, proteins differentially expressed in expanded NSPCs are highlighted and allow for further identification.
 Our protocol also provides an alternative strategy to purify cell surface proteins by hijacking the intrinsic metabolic pathway to label sialoglycan with bioorthogonal groups.
 Compared with traditional protocols for purifying cell surface proteins, the advantages of this protocol are underpinned by two specific features: 1) the prevalence of sialylation on cell surface proteins ensures maximal coverage of the cell surface proteome, and 2) the reaction specificity between the bioorthogonal group and its ligands grants purity of the acquired surface proteome.
 Thus, our protocol results in a more sensitive proteomic analysis in the case of less starting materials.
 We have demonstrated the feasibility of this protocol in primary NSPCs surface markers.
 With the appropriate modifications on expanding stem cells in vitro, this chemoproteomic approach can be compatible with identifying surface markers of other stem cell types.
+It is noteworthy that as Ac4ManNAz is per-O-acetylated it could lead to artificial S-glycosylation.
+The use of unacetylated unnatural sugars can avoid the artifact formation and improve the specificity and validity of metabolic glycan labeling in living cells19.

 Preparation of primary cortical neural progenitor cells and endothelial cells are critical steps of the protocol.
 First, when digesting embryonic cortical tissues, the digestion time, amount of enzyme, and strength of handling must be carefully controlled.
 Excessive digestion and mechanical shearing forces will damage the integrity of plasma membrane and cell surface receptors that mediate signal transduction for cell survival and growth, and they will also disturb the responsiveness of NSPCs to the stimulation of endothelial cells and their self-renewal ability.
 To achieve proper digestion, experimenters must activate the papain fully and stop the digestion as soon as the tissue blocks disappear.
 Second, BEND3 cells must be maintained in a healthy state to support the secretion.
-It is recomennded to use BEND3 cell batches with fewer passages and passage the cells before they reach 100% confluence.
+It is recommended to use BEND3 cell batches with fewer passages and passage the cells before they reach 100% confluence.
 This will prevent cell cycle arrest and senescence caused by DNA damage accumulated during passaging or by overcrowded contact between cells.